Uber Is Facing A Federal Investigation Over Alleged Gender Pay Gap

-Federal officials are investigating allegations that Uber is systematically paying women less than men in a new discrimination investigation.
+Federal officials in the US are investigating allegations that Uber is systematically paying women less than men in a new discrimination investigation.

 Spearheaded by the Equal Employment Opportunity Commission, the investigation into the company's practices, which includes whether they discriminated against women during the hiring process, began nearly a year ago in August 2017, reports The New York Times.